offen/analyticstxt/draft-offen-analyticstxt.md

 This field is REQUIRED unless the only value of the Collects field as per {{collects-field}} is none.
 The multi-value field indicates whether data is persisted on the client during the collection of analytics data and declares the browser features used for doing so.
-In case no data is being persisted at all, the value none MUST be used.
+In case no data is being persisted at all, the value none MUST be used as the single entry for this field.

 #### Allowed values